Josip Šimunić: International career

 Šimunić was educated at the Australian Institute of Sport (AIS).
-He was eligible to play for Australia but opted to play for Croatia, even though his parents were from Bosnia and Herzegovina and not Croatia, albeit of Croatian ethnicity.
-After obtaining dual citizenship in October 2001, he made his international debut in Croatia's friendly match against South Korea on 10 November 2001. Šimunić did not play in any of Croatia's qualifiers for the 2002 World Cup, but was given a place in the squad for the finals after an injury forced Igor Tudor out.
-He played all three of Croatia's matches in South Korea and Japan.
+He was eligible to play for Australia but opted to play for Croatia.
+After obtaining dual citizenship in October 2001, he made his international debut in Croatia's friendly match against South Korea on 10 November 2001.
+He did not play in any of Croatia's qualifiers for the 2002 World Cup, but was given a place in the squad for the finals after an injury forced Igor Tudor out. Šimunić played all three of Croatia's matches in South Korea and Japan.
 He also played at the 2004 Euros, the 2006 World Cup and the 2008 Euros, performing well in the latter tournament.

-In a well-publicised incident, Šimunić was sent off in Croatia's final 2006 World Cup match against Australia. Šimunić having picked up a booking in the 61st minute, English referee Graham Poll took out a yellow card for his tackle in the 90th minute, but did not actually send him off.
-At the conclusion of the game three minutes later, however, Šimunić remonstrated with Poll and received a "third" yellow card, this time followed by a red card.
+In a well-publicised incident, Šimunić was sent off in Croatia's final 2006 World Cup match against Australia.
+Having picked up his first booking in the 61st minute, he was given a second yellow card by English referee Graham Poll for his tackle in the 90th minute.
+Poll committed a rarely seen blunder and forgot to dismiss Šimunić from the pitch.
+Three minutes later, at the very conclusion of the match, Šimunić remonstrated with Poll and received a "third" yellow card, this time followed by a red card.
 FIFA initially noted all three bookings in its match report, before later removing the 90th minute (second) booking.
-This prompted the removal of Poll from the knockout stages referee pool.
+This prompted the removal of Poll from the referee pool for the knockout stages of the tournament.
 Shortly after the World Cup, Poll retired from refereeing international games, citing this game as a direct cause.
-Upon the release of his autobiography in 2007, Poll revealed that, upon booking Šimunić for the second time, he had erroneously recorded him as "Australia #3" (who was defender Craig Moore), due to Šimunić's Australian accent.
+Upon the release of his autobiography in 2007, Poll revealed that upon booking Šimunić for the second time, he had erroneously recorded him as "Australia #3" (who was defender Craig Moore), due to Šimunić's Australian accent.

-Šimunić is known for having had great football technique, despite having been a centre-half.
-His national teammate Niko Kranjčar said that, "on a training pitch, he did feints like Ronaldinho."
+Šimunić was known for great football technique, despite having been a centre-half.
+His national teammate Niko Kranjčar had said of him, "In training, he does feints like Ronaldinho."